- ARTICLE I: NAME

 Off-Board positions include, but are not limited to, the following:

-- Acts as the event manager for the ISC's Annual Staff Appreciation Luncheon in collaboration with the Executive Committee.
+1. Act as the event manager for the ISC's Annual Staff Appreciation Luncheon in collaboration with the Executive Committee;

-- Oversees and directs the volunteer luncheon committee of ISC members.
+4. Oversee and direct the volunteer luncheon committee of ISC members; and

-- Coordinates with appropriate LMSD staff members to ensure a creative memorable experience for LSMD staff members.
+5. Coordinate with appropriate LMSD staff members to ensure a creative and memorable experience for LSMD staff members.

-- Acts as the event manager for the ISC's annual Art Show, in collaboration with the Executive Committee.
+1. Act as the event manager for the ISC's Annual Art Show, in collaboration with the Executive Committee;

-- Coordinates and plans the event with the showing facility, and the art teachers and parent/guardian volunteers from LMSD's ten schools.
+2. Coordinate and plan the event with the showing facility, and the art teachers and parent/guardian volunteers from LMSD's ten schools; and

-- Plans, organizes, coordinates, promotes and facilitates the art show including monitoring the event's timeline, budget and program.
+3. Plan, organize, coordinate, promote and facilitate the art show including monitoring the event's timeline, budget and program.

 - The Executive Committee shall meet at least seven times per school year.